awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_DefenderOffice365_policies.md

 19. Close the **Welcome** window that appears.

-20. In the MOD Administrator&#39;s **Inbox**, open the email that was sent by Holly.
+20. In the MOD Administrator's **Inbox**, open the email that was sent by Holly.

 21. When you hover over the blue link that appears in the body of the email, you can see a long URL in the bottom of the browser window; this URL starts with `https://nam03.safelinks.protection.outlook.com`.

-    When you select the hyperlink to open it, a new tab in **Edge** opens that displays the following warning message: **Opening this website might not be safe.** This message indicates that your ATP Safe Links policy is working correctly and access to the URL is blocked with ATP Safe Links.
+    When you select the hyperlink to open it, a new tab in **Edge** opens that displays the following warning message: **Opening this website might not be safe.** This message indicates that your Defender for Office 365 Safe Links policy is working correctly and access to the URL is blocked with Defender for Office 365 Safe Links.

-22. Leave the Client 2 VM open and leave Outlook open to the MOD Administrator&#39;s Inbox for later.
+22. Leave the Client 2 VM open and leave Outlook open to the MOD Administrator's Inbox for later.

-### Task 3 – Create a Safe Attachment policy and turn on ATP for SharePoint, OneDrive, and Microsoft Teams
+### Task 3 – Create a Safe Attachment policy and turn on Defender for Office 365 for SharePoint, OneDrive, and Microsoft Teams

-In this task, you&#39;ll create an ATP Safe Attachments policy that will test email attachments for malware that are sent to recipients within the M365xZZZZZZ.on microsoft.com domain.
+In this task, you'll create an Defender for Office 365 Safe Attachments policy that will test email attachments for malware that are sent to recipients within the M365xZZZZZZ.on microsoft.com domain.
 You will configure the policy so that if an attachment is blocked, it will be removed from the email that is sent to the recipient, and a copy of the email will be redirected to Joni Sherman for additional review.

 1. Switch back to your Client 1 VM (**LON-CL1**).
 You should still be logged into your Client 1 VM as the **LON-CL1\Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.